csc301-2023-fall/project-48-yorkregioneducationalservices-T/readme.md

  5. Navigate to the './deliverables/yres_scheduler/yres_scheduler_frontend' directory and install dependencies: `npm install`.
  6. Then build the frontend application: `npm run build`.
  7. Finally, start the frontend server: `npm start`.

+We leverage GitHub automation to employ CI/CD and Docker for our development pipeline.
+Our PostgreSQL database is consistently hosted on an EC2 instance, ensuring its availability.
+As a result, the database is automatically deployed and seamlessly connected to the backend whenever it's run locally.

  ## Deployment and Github Workflow
  * Within the frontend codebase, since we are working with Next.js, we have been using file-based routing, meaning routes are named by their folder, rather than the actual filename.
 Thus, each high level page file is simply named `page.jsx`, but stored within folder with names such as, `profiles`, `schedules` etc.